 - April 2001: Section H. CAMP test: Updated address for ATCC and added a link to its web page.

 The genus Listeria contains 6 species: L. monocytogenes, L. innocua, L. seeligeri, L. welshimeri, L. ivanovii, and L. grayi (Table 1).
-L. grayi (29, 34) and L. ivanovii (12, 28) each contain two subspecies, which do not need to be specified in this analysis.
-A recent taxonomic review of the genus by Rocourt (35) updates the previous reviews (11, 37).
+L. grayi (28, 40) and L. ivanovii (13, 27) each contain two subspecies, which do not need to be specified in this analysis.
+A taxonomic review of the genus by Rocourt (41) in 1999 updates the previous reviews (11, 43).
+In recent years, many new species were proposed.
+However, these new species are not widely adopted and the number of type strains for the newly proposed species are very limited.
 L. ivanovii and L. monocytogenes are pathogenic for mice and other animals.
 However, only L. monocytogenes is commonly associated with human listeriosis.
-Listeriosis associated infection by L. ivanovii, and even L. seeligeri, is extremely rare in humans.
-The universal occurrence of L. monocytogenes in food (36) and the risk of contracting food-borne L. monocytogenes listeriosis (41b) have been thoroughly reviewed recently.
+Listeriosis associated infection by L. ivanovii, and even by L. seeligeri, is extremely rare in humans.
+The universal occurrence of L. monocytogenes in food (42) and the risk of contracting foodborne listeriosis (48) have been thoroughly reviewed recently.
 This chapter describes the detection and enumeration of L. monocytogenes in foods.
-Detection of this pathogen in the food processing environment, such as on food contact surfaces and equipment, is described elsewhere (41a).
+Detection of this pathogen in the food processing environment, such as on food contact surfaces and equipment, is described elsewhere (47).

-Alternatively, prescribed rapid detection kits with their respective enrichment media may be conditionally used to screen for presence of Listeria contaminants.
-Putative listeria isolates on selective agars from standard or screen positive enrichments are purified on non-selective agar and confirmed by conventional identification tests or by a battery of such tests in kit form.
-Isolates may be rapidly confirmed as L. monocytogenes (or not) by using specific test kits.
-Subtyping of L. monocytogenes isolates is optional except for FDA isolates, which have to be typed serologically, and by pulsed-field gel electrophoresis (PFGE) and by ribotyping.
-Non-obligatory pathogenicity testing of L. monocytogenes isolates is described.
+Alternatively, rapid test kits with their respective enrichment media approved as AOAC Official Methods of Analysis (OMA) may be conditionally used to screen for the presence of Listeria contaminants.
+Putative Listeria isolates on selective agars from standard or screen positive enrichments are purified on non-selective agars and confirmed by conventional identification tests or by a battery of such tests in kit form.
+Isolates may be rapidly confirmed as L. monocytogenes (or not) by using specific test kits or PCR procedures.
+Subtyping of L. monocytogenes isolates is generally expected, which includes serological typing and pulsed-field gel electrophoresis (PFGE).
+Optional pathogenicity testing of L. monocytogenes isolates is described in Section H.

-Enumeration of L. monocytogenes in positive samples is performed on reserve sample by colony count on L. monocytogenes differential selective agar in conjunction with MPN enumeration using selective enrichment in BLEB with subsequent plating on ALOA or BCM differential selective agar.
+Enumeration of L. monocytogenes in positive samples is performed on reserve sample by colony count on L. monocytogenes differential selective agars in conjunction with MPN enumeration using selective enrichment in BLEB with subsequent plating on L. monocytogenes differential selective agars as described below.

 Equipment and materials